Ten Humphrey Fellows stand in front of the International Center.

 Twelve Humphrey Fellows stand together in two rows on the grass of a lawn on the UC Davis campus in the sunlight.
 They wear a combination of culturally traditional and business dress.

 Alongside their leadership projects, Humphrey Fellows at UC Davis also participate in a number of community events—from volunteering with solar energy organizations and at community dinners to providing course lectures and engaging with seminars on campus and in the community.
-It often being their first visit to the U.S., our fellows learn American customs and culture, and at the same time, share their experiences and perspectives with the UC Davis and surrounding communities.
+It is often their first visiting the U.S., and our fellows learn American customs and culture while sharing their experiences and perspectives with the UC Davis campus and surrounding communities, making for stronger connections and collaborations.